‘You can still smell the blood’: Shock turns to grief in Ukrainian village

 The missile attack was sudden and devastating.

-In an instance, more than 50 people – or one-sixth of the population of Hroza, a remote village in Ukraine’s northeast – were wiped out.
+In an instant, more than 50 people – or one-sixth of the population of Hroza, a remote village in Ukraine’s northeast – were wiped out.

 Keep readinglist of 4 items